TrueConf Group Features

 • Playback volume control

-• Support for muting (temporarily disabling) audio playback and corresponding indication in user interfaces
+• Support for mute (temporary disabling) of audio playback and corresponding indication in user interfaces

 • Support for muting (temporarily disabling) audio capture and the corresponding indication in user interfaces

-• Synchronized operation of indicators and mute buttons on microphones/speakerphones and within user interfaces.
-When the mute button on a microphone or speakerphone is pressed, other participants see the corresponding indication.
+• Synchronized operation of mute indicators and buttons on microphones/speakerphones and in user interfaces.
+When the mute button on a microphone/speakerphone is pressed, a corresponding indication is displayed to the other participants.

-• Built-in audio device diagnostics: volume level indicators, test melody, playback of microphone sound through speakers with delay
+• Built-in audio device diagnostics: volume level indicators, test melody, microphone sound playback in speakers with delay.

-• Capture presentation audio along with the microphone, output presentation audio simultaneously to your speakers and into the conference.
+• Capturing presentation audio simultaneously with a microphone, and outputting presentation audio both to your speakers and to the conference.

 • Video stream resolution: 1080p, 720p, 480p, 360p, 240p